Richajaishwal0/meroNotes/C_MySql_connection/Connection_only_for_single_project.md

 ## Steps to Connect Dev C++ with MySQL by Creating a Project

 ### 1. Create a New Project in Dev C++
 First, create a new project in Dev C++ inside a designated folder.
-Below are some references for creating the project:
+Below are some references for creating the project :

 ![Project Creation Step 1](https://github.com/user-attachments/assets/a7b7305b-d0be-4100-8f17-3e742725159c)
 ![Project Creation Step 2](https://github.com/user-attachments/assets/a2a37017-c7b2-413a-a05c-95364550ba4c)